dhanarajappu456/Design-Patterns---Python/Creational Patterns/Builder.md

 note , in the after each intermediate steps the builder object itself id returned.
 It is at the end the product / house is returned when the build method is called finally house is returned.

+# demerit of  builder patter:

+as said there is a code duplication, where the builder also has same attributes or instance variables as the product(student) class